lakshmi-sathi/avsdpll_1v8/README.md

 -> Move to the root folder and give:
 > make pdk

-This downloads ands installs the pdks in the location specified earlier.
+This downloads and installs the pdks in the location specified earlier.

 <h5> 2) Place and Route </h5>